 - Sanity Slippage: Sometimes one had to wonder if Flo was slipping.
 On one occasion, she says that "This Diet Coke is the only thing keeping me sane".

 - Self-Deprecation: Flo's humility about her performance in the years since the race, including showing up at finale parties wearing a "Shut up, Flo" shirt, has helped her reputation.

 - Underdogs Never Lose: Even though they actually tied for the season's best finishing average, no one expected them to beat Ken & Gerard or the suddenly dangerous Teri & Ian in the finale.

 - Unresolved Sexual Tension: In a Confession Cam during the second leg, Aaron & Arianne discussed they "Why haven't they just done it?" nature of Zach & Flo's relationship.

-- Why Did It Have to Be Snakes?: For Flo it was heights, and she managed to force Zach to avoid them, imcluding forcing him to do the slower side of the rappelling Detour in leg 5.
+- Why Did It Have to Be Snakes?: For Flo it was heights, and she managed to force Zach to avoid them, including forcing him to take the slower side of the rappelling Detour in leg 5.

 Teri Pollack & Ian Pollack